gardener/landscaper-service/docs/usage/Instances.md

 ## Cluster Endpoint

-The `status.clusterEndpoint` field contains the API endpoint of the deployed Landscaper.
+The `status.clusterEndpoint` field contains the API endpoint of the deployed Landscaper instance, i.e. it is used to create and maintain Landscaper [Installations](https://github.com/gardener/landscaper/blob/master/docs/usage/Installations.md), which are handled by the corresponding Landscaper instance.

 ## Cluster Kubeconfig